ComicalSans1/ComicalSans1.github.io/content/Posts/A case against absurdism.md

-is human techology infinite in potential? not macro or micro but in complexity and ability? maybe also micro it is not our fate to decide? humanity is unbelievably inefficient at science we need to eliminate biological emoitional temporal fiscal constraints I WILL BE AT THE FOREFRONT
+is human techology infinite in potential? not macro or micro but in complexity and ability? maybe also micro it is not our fate to decide? humanity is unbelievably inefficient at science we need to eliminate biological emotional temporal fiscal constraints
-THIS HAS TURNED INTO AI PROPAGANDA
-I DO NOT CARE
-ART?
-ART WILL EXIST
-MAYBE
-IS ART A BYPRODUCT OF HUMANITY OR OF INTELLIGENCE?
-WE DON'T KNOW